What is Medical Mission

 - Innovate.
-Think in solutions.
+Think of solutions.
 Borders are always perceived and are merely a lack of collaboration.

 Living Islands and

-Living Islands Non-Profit is a 501(c)3 not-for-profit organization in Oregon, USA, serving the Micronesian people in both the Pacific Region and the USA.
+Living Islands Non-Profit is a 501(c)3 not-for-profit organization in Oregon, USA, serving the Micronesian people in both the Pacific and USA regions.
 Living Islands has completed cultural outreach programs, educational support, food distribution, and Covid-19 test sites for our communities in the USA and Canada, as well as several projects, such as school repairs, educational projects, and fiscal support for organizations in both the Republic of the Marshall Islands and the Federated States of Micronesia.

 Village Church is a church in Beaverton, Oregon, USA, with strong international ties and a mission to reach out and help.
 They have a running program with medical and dental support for India and the Middle East.

 Medical Mission will be the first program in Palau for both organizations.

 Team for MM21